 - Make sure the batteries won’t be punctured or crushed while they are in storage.
 Keep them inside a container that cannot be smashed or otherwise damaged.
 This tip is especially important when traveling with batteries.

-- Rechargeable lithium-ion batteries are used in dozens of devices from cell phones to power tools.
-To keep these batteries in good condition, store them at 40% capacity.
+- Rechargeable lithium-ion batteries are used in many devices, from cell phones to power tools.
+Store these batteries at 40% capacity to keep them in good condition.
 Avoid depleting the battery entirely before storage.

 - Charge the battery to 100% capacity before use.

 - Remove a fully charged battery from a charger as soon as possible.
-Do not leave your cellphones, laptops, or other devices plugged in indefinitely as this can shorten the lifespan of the battery.
+Do not leave your cellphones, laptops, or other devices plugged in indefinitely, as this can shorten the battery’s lifespan.

 - The best way to preserve a car battery is to use it.
 When storing a car temporarily, take the car for a spin every few weeks to charge the battery.
-If you’re storing a car you can’t drive for more than a couple months, consider removing the battery completely.
+If you’re storing a car you can’t drive for over a few months, consider removing the battery completely.